brightdigit/ContributeWordPress/Content/articles/project-budget-ios-app.md

 Another way is to use a web development wrappers.
 With this method, you create a web page and have it display as if it were an app.
-There are some considerable limitations to what you can do with this method though, and shouldn't be used for anything but the simplest of needs.
+There are some considerable limitations to what you can do with this method though, and shouldn’t be used for anything but the simplest of needs.

 ## How will your app be delivered to your customers?